frto027/SimpleStupidLocalization/docs/csv.md

 These csv file can be parsed by the mod.
 Be aware that they're not compatable with polyglot.

+You can always use the [Polyglot's sheet](https://docs.google.com/spreadsheets/d/17f0dQawb-s_Fd7DHgmVvJoEGDMH_yoSd8EYigrb0zmM/) if you want.

 simple example
 ```
 Polyglot